SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Create Custom Keywords
 ----------------------

-Because robot uses domain-specific language, you can create your own custom keywords specific to your project's needs, and that can be used as a setup in multiple tests inside your project.
+Because robot uses a domain-specific language, you can create your own custom keywords specific to your project's needs, and that can be used as a setup in multiple tests inside your project.

-For example, let's create a new robot test that generates a custom keyword called ``Create a test contact``, which creates a ``Contact`` object.
+Let's create a new robot test that generates a custom keyword called ``Create a test contact``, which creates a ``Contact`` object.
 Save this code in a file named ``custom_keyword.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.

 .. code-block:: robotframework